FoalTS/foal/docs/blog/2021-03-02-whats-new-in-version-2-part-2.md

 - If the value is not defined, the function returns `undefined`.
 - If the value is a number, the function returns it.
 - If the value is a string that can be converted to a number (ex: `"1"`), the function converts and returns it.
 - If the value is not a number and cannot be converted, then the function throws a `ConfigTypeError` with the details.
-Note that the config value is not logged to avoir leaking sensitive information.
+Note that the config value is not logged to avoid leaking sensitive information.

 If you wish to make the config parameter mandatory, you can do it by using the `getOrThrow` method.
 If no value is found, then a `ConfigNotFound` error is thrown.